RikudouSage/QrPaymentBundle/README.md

 # QR Payment Bundle

-For Czech and Slovak banks.
+For Czech, Slovak and European banks.

 This is a Symfony bundle that simplifies work with my packages for [Czech](https://github.com/RikudouSage/QrPaymentCZ),